sat135/Brainster_G2_T1_Beautifai/README.md

 ### Phase 1: Dataset Generation

 In order to train a deep-learning model regarding requests, we needed an appropriate dataset with a balanced distribution of images for the four above-stated classes.
 One of the challenges we met during this project was collecting the data.
-We decided to combine images from the existing dataset previously used in a similar MIT project and private photos from the team members.
+We decided to combine images from the existing dataset and private photos from the team members.
 This approach was selected in order to have high diversity in the dataset since the time and resources of the team members were limited.
+The existing data is [The Places365 dataset](http://places2.csail.mit.edu/download.html).
+The dataset, belonging to MIT’s Computer Science and Artificial Intelligence Laboratory, is designed following principles of human visual cognition, created specifficaly to train artificial systems for high-level visual understanding tasks, such as scene context, object recognition, action and event prediction, and theory-of-mind inference.
+In total, Places contains more than 10 million images comprising 400+ unique scene categories.
+Having in mind that the entire dataset contains 10 million images of different resolution scales, we are only using the 15% of validation images of the High-resolution images subset, i.e. 5475 images.
 Data preparation consisted of labeling, renaming, and resizing the collected dataset.
 The final dataset (available [here](https://drive.google.com/drive/folders/14aPhB-LHJTDZethUfNkBkM80b1Cm5fAE?usp=sharing)) cosists of **8640** images with train - validation split of 85% - 15%: